JacquelineMeyer1000/python-api-challenge/README.md

 After each pair of plots, take the time to explain what the linear regression is modeling.
 For example, describe any relationships you notice and any other analysis you may have.

+## Part II - VacationPy

+Now let's use your skills in working with weather data to plan future vacations.
+Use jupyter-gmaps and the Google Places API for this part of the assignment.
+To complete this part of the assignment,you will need to do the following:

+Create a heat map that displays the humidity for every city from Part I.
+Narrow down the DataFrame to find your ideal weather condition.

+Use Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

+Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.